Brand identity, iconography, UI/UX design + merchandise

 My role

-As the Art Director and Designer, I strategized with the client on messaging, who they are and what their goals are.
-We worked together to determine the style of illustration, iconography, brand look and feel to represent who they are in a way that would capture the interest of their target audience.
+As the Art Director and Designer, I strategized with the client to determine the style of illustration, iconography, brand look and feel to represent who they are in a way that would capture the interest of their target audience.

 I provided art direction for photography, retouched photos, created custom map illustrations, full suite of iconography, a responsive website, branded email templates and concepted designs for merchandise and apparel.
 In addition to the client, I worked with Butterjam and their development team, who built the AdaptLive website.
 Files were handed off to their developers and I worked with Butterjam to fine tune the website design and interactive elements.